scrakcho/nvm/README.md

 del install.ps1
 ```

-- This will install nvm and current LTS Node.js (v10.16.0) to directory `nvm` under your home specified by `$Env:USERPROFILE`.
+- This will install nvm and current LTS Node.js (v10.16.2) to directory `nvm` under your home specified by `$Env:USERPROFILE`.

-- If you want to install this under another directory, then set it different for the param `-nvmhome`.
+- If you want to install this under another directory, then set it with the param `-nvmhome`.

-- If you don't set it, then it will check `$Env:NVM_HOME`, and if non-existent, then a Directory Browser dialog will be opened for you to create and choose a directory.
+- If you don't set it, then `$Env:NVM_HOME` will be checked, and if non-existent, then a Directory Browser dialog will be opened for you to create and choose a directory.

 [Video Demo of upgrading Windows 7 to PowerShell 5.1 and then installing this](https://youtu.be/BFYcXLS5R_4)